 After facing several asbestos-related lawsuits, mostly from Bondex products, RPM filed for bankruptcy in 2010.
 By 2014 it had reached an agreement to set aside nearly $800 million for asbestos claims.

 Lawsuits leading up to bankruptcy numbered in the thousands and included expensive settlements.
 In one example, a former Texas painter who used Bondex products on the job for many years developed mesothelioma.
 Four different companies were defendants in the case.
-All of them had to split the $11 million settlement awarded to the victim.
+All companies were found liable, including RPM, and split the $11 million settlement awarded to the victim.

 After filing for bankruptcy, RPM created an asbestos trust as part of its reorganization plan.
-The trust was founded in 2010 and funded with $140 million.
+It agreed to fund the trust with just under $800 million.
+The trust was founded in 2010.
 This allowed the company to begin operating again as a coatings and chemical manufacturer while also compensating victims for asbestos-related illnesses.

 Page Written by Mary Ellen Ellis